 For election results, contact your state's main election office.

-Where do I Report Suspected Election Fraud?
+Where do I Report Suspected Election or Voter Fraud?

 The first step individuals should take to report voter fraud or voter registration fraud is to contact their state's main election office.